-San Diego Drug Possession Attorney – Affordable Illegal Possessions Defense Law Firm Helping You Stay Out Of Jail
+San Diego Drug Possession Attorney – Local Illegal Possessions Defense Law Firm Helping Get Your Charges Dropped or Reduced

 Possession crimes account for the majority of the violations charged under the Health and Safety Code in California.
 Possession crimes are generally charged under California Health and Safety code section 11350 and/or California Health and Safety Code section 11377.